Safravo Logosafravo.com

 6–101 hour each

-After 10 failed attempts, that specific event delivery is marked permanently failed and will not be retried.
+After 10 failed attempts, that specific event delivery is marked permanently failed.

 Testing locally

-Use ngrok or Cloudflare Tunnel to expose your local server during development.
+Use ngrok or Cloudflare Tunnel to expose your local server:

 # ngrok